Fire Island (Anchorage, Alaska): Geology

 Fire Island is underlain by sedimentary rocks, atop which lie deep sand and gravel deposits from the surrounding tidal estuary.
-The island is ringed by steep bluffs that average about 60 m high, and the land elevation ranges from 25–90 above sea level.
+The island is ringed by steep bluffs that average about 60 m high, and the land elevation ranges from 25 to 90 above sea level.
 At low tide, it is possible to walk across the mud flats of the Cook Inlet to reach Fire Island.
 Hikers occasionally attempt the 3.5-mile (5.6-km) trek from Kincaid Park, but the incoming tide can make the journey dangerous, and people have been known to drown.

 The island is dominated by forests similar to those found in the Alaskan interior, and bogs are found in poorly drained low-lying areas.
 Small areas of tidal marshes and salt grasses exist in the west and northeast.
 There is little fresh water on Fire Island, since there are only a few small lakes and the water table is prone to salt-water intrusion.

 History

 The island's Dena’ina name is Nutuł’iy, or "object that stands in the water".
 Europeans first saw the island during Captain Cook's expedition up what was named the Cook Inlet.
 Cook's men landed on the island and named it "Currant Island."
 Later, George Vancouver called it "Turnagain Island" in 1794, after the Turnagain Arm, which the southeast side of the island faces.
 In 1847, the Russian Hydrographical Department published Chart 1378, which named the island Ostrov Mushukhli (Mushukhli Island), possibly an approximation of Nutuł’iy.
-"Fire Island" had become established by 1895, when that name was published by the U.S. Coast and Geodetic Survey.
+"Fire Island" had become established by 1895, when that name was published by the United States Coast and Geodetic Survey.

 A Dena’ina elder reported that a village had once existed in Fire Island, but an epidemic forced the survivors to move south to Point Possession, across the Turnagain Arm on the Kenai Peninsula, sometime before 1934.
 Nonetheless, Fire Island was the site of Dena’ina fish camps from 1918 until the 1970s.
 From 1909 to 1955, the island was designated as a breeding ground for Alaska moose.
 During World War II, the U.S. Army used it as an observation point to guard against Japanese submarines.